baryhuang/company-os/README.md

 - **Cross-conversation search** — "What have customers said about pricing?" across every recording
 - **Calendar integration** — auto-match recordings to meetings
 - **Personalized notes** — each participant gets notes relevant to them

+## Built By

+I'm a startup CTO building AI for healthcare at [PeakMojo](https://peakmojo.com).
+I solve real problems with AI and I build in the open.
+This is one of several internal tools I've open-sourced — if you're a founder who ships, star the repo or just steal the code.
+That's what open source is for.

 ## Technical Details